we now have a

 Father Christmas will be making a visit to the Green Flag award-winning park in Highbridge and giving out treats to all visiting children.
 The grotto will be based in the Apex Park office next to the main car park on Marine Drive.
 Children must be accompanied by a parent or responsible adult.

-The Chairman of Sedgemoor District Council, Cllr Mike Caswell together with Friends group members raising the Green flag at Apex Park 20th Sept
+Left - The Chairman of Sedgemoor District Council, Cllr Mike Caswell together with Friends group member raising the Green flag at Apex Park in September 2017.